-Thinking of going to the Christmas Lights Spectacular at Hunter Valley Gardens?
-Read this first to save money and get the best tips for a family night out!
+Thinking of going to the 2019 Christmas Lights Spectacular at Hunter Valley Gardens?
+Read this first to save time and money and get the best tips for a family night out!

 Blindingly dazzling is the best way to describe the more than 2 million lights of the Christmas Lights Spectacular at Hunter Valley Gardens.
-This light and music extravaganza is truly stunning and is a surefire way to get the whole family into the Christmas spirit.
+This light and music extravaganza, the largest in the Southern Hemisphere is truly stunning and is a surefire way to get the whole family into the Christmas spirit.

 Newy with Kids has been attending Christmas Lights Spectacular for the past few years.
 It’s definitely better now with a different layout and an earlier opening time for the displays.
 The Gardens open at 5:30pm with immediate access to the Christmas displays.
 Previously, you had to wait until dusk, which was problematic when you have young kids in tow.

-The Christmas Lights Spectacular is back for 2018 with many different themed lights area including Candyland, Princess Castle and Around the World.
+The Christmas Lights Spectacular is back for 2019 with over 20 different themed lights area including Candyland, Princess Castle and Around the World.
 Get there early for food, entertainment and rides.
 This year, Christmas Lights Spectacular also has three beautiful and permanent rides to the line-up for visitors to enjoy.
-These include a Ferris Wheel, Carousel and Swing Chair.
+These include a Ferris Wheel, Venetian Carousel and Swing Chair.

-The inflatable fun zone will make a return this year giving children even more opportunities to jump, bounce and race.
-Visitors can enjoy playing on an exciting range of inflatables, jumping castles, obstacle courses, an arcade alley, and the incredible 35 metre long Super Slide (additional fees apply for some rides).
+The fun inflatable zone will make a return this year giving children even more opportunities to jump, bounce and race.
+Visitors can enjoy playing on an exciting range of inflatables, jumping castles and the incredible 35 metre long Super Slide (additional fees apply for some rides).

 There’s food stalls selling snacks and drinks as well as photos with Santa available for purchase in Santa’s Cave.
 To entertain kids, the Little Scallywagz featuring the characters J-J and Cha-Cha put on an entertaining show.
 There’s also roaming entertainment including carolers, magicians and other characters.